Omnitragedy/Cash-Register-Workshop-Completed/README.md

 b.
 Giving categories to different types of items (Object-Oriented Programming: goo.gl/zUmXDa)

-c.Being able to add and rename items in the inventory, creating the new items when needed while the program is being run, rather than in Scene Builder (Creating Buttons dynamically: http://tutorials.jenkov.com/javafx/button.html)
+c.
+Being able to add and rename items in the inventory, creating the new items when needed while the program is being run, rather than in Scene Builder (Creating Buttons dynamically: http://tutorials.jenkov.com/javafx/button.html)

 d.
 Possibly even store this data in a text file (Reading and writing to text files: http://www.codejava.net/java-se/file-io/how-to-read-and-write-text-file-in-java)